olegil/SqlBulkTools/README.md

 .AddColumn(x => x.ISBN)
 .AddColumn(x => x.Title)
 .AddColumn(x => x.Description)
-.CustomColumnMapping(x => x.Title, "BookTitle") // If SQL column name does not match member name, you can set up a custom mapping.
+.CustomColumnMapping(x => x.Title, "BookTitle")
 .CustomColumnMapping(x => x.Description, "BookDescription")
 .BulkInsertOrUpdate()
 .UpdateOn(x => x.ISBN) // Can add more columns to update on depending on your business rules.

 bulk.CommitTransaction("DefaultConnection");

+/* If SQL column name does not match member name, you can set up a custom mapping.
+For example: "title" does not exist in table but "booktitle" does.
+This is a use case to support a custom column mapping demonstrated above.

-// BulkInsertOrUpdate also supports DeleteWhenNotMatched which is false by default.
-Use at your own risk.
+BulkInsertOrUpdate also supports DeleteWhenNotMatched which is false by default.
+Use at your own risk.*/
 ```
 ###BulkUpdate
 ---------------